 Healthcare professionals can find out more about the mechanisms of actions and clinical trials on each health area in Dr Aisling’s blog The uses of prebiotics.

-Individuals following a low FODMAP diet may in fact need to prebiotics either in their diet or in supplement form, particularly whilst they are in the initial strictest phase of the diet.
+Individuals following a low FODMAP diet may in fact need to avoid prebiotics either in their diet or in supplement form, particularly whilst they are in the initial strictest phase of the diet.
 The ‘O’ in FODMAP stands for oligosaccharides, which need to be avoided on this diet, and most commercially available prebiotic supplements contain either fructo- or galacto-oligosaccharides (FOS or GOS).
-Prebiotics can usually be phased back in to the diet once the ‘maintenance’ and ‘reintroduction’ phases are reached.
+Prebiotics can usually be phased back into the diet once the ‘maintenance’ and ‘reintroduction’ phases are reached.
 FODMAP diets should always be followed with professional advice and support.

-This article hopefully answers the questions of: what prebiotics are, which prebiotics are the best ones to use, and what prebiotics are good for.
-They can make a really nice addition to a daily health routine, and support the composition of the microbiome and overall health of many people.
+Hopefully this has answered all of your questions about prebiotics!
+They can make a really nice addition to a daily health routine and support the composition of the microbiome and overall health of many people.
 Here are some of the key points you should take away from this article:

 Prebiotic research is booming, with new studies coming out on a regular basis highlighting their many benefits and modes of actions.
 The potential of prebiotics is exciting and one to keep an eye on!